 Childhood obesity rates in the U.S. have doubled over the past 30 years to about 18 percent for children and adolescents.
-But the rate has recently decreased slightly in 19 states, the CDC reports.
+But the rate has recently decreased slightly in 19 states,

 The School Health Policies and Practices Study also found that:

 - 33.5 percent of schools allow soft drink companies to advertise on campus, down from 46.6 percent in 2006.

 - 43.4 percent of school districts prohibit junk food in vending machines, up from 29.8 percent in 2006.

 - 73.5 percent of schools address nutritional standards for foods sold outside of breakfast or lunch programs, up from 55.1 percent in 2006.

 - 52.7 percent of schools make school food nutritional information available to parents, up from 35.3 percent in 2000.